 The Symphonic Band is a large ensemble that performs the standards in the wind band repertoire.
 The band performs 2-3 concerts per semester.
 No audition is required.
 The Symphonic Band is the perfect ensemble for students who wish to continue playing after high school, but don't want the stress of an audition.

 Rocket Marching Band

-The 160-member Rocket Marching Band is one of the largest and most visible student organizations on campus.
-Performing regularly for over 35,000 fans in the Glass Bowl at all home football games, the band has developed a tradition of pride and excellence that rivals all others.
-Auditions for the Drum line, Color guard, Feature Twirler, and Dancing Rockettes are held every spring for the following fall.
-Any brass or woodwind player with previous band experience may enroll without an audition.
+The 220-member Rocket Marching Band is one of the largest and most visible student organizations on campus.
+Performing regularly for over 26,000 fans in the Glass Bowl at all home football games, the band has developed a tradition of pride and excellence to rival all others.
+Auditions for Drum line, Color guard, Feature Twirler, and Dancing Rockettes are held every spring for the following fall.
+Auditions for brass and woodwind players with previous band experience begin in the spring and continue through the summer.

 Frequently Asked Questions regarding the Rocket Marching Band: